hazelcast/hazelcast-python-client-kerberos/README.md

 #### Authentication using a Keytab File

 You can use a keytab file for retrieving the Kerberos ticket.
-In this case, full path of the keytab file must be specififed:
+In this case, full path of the keytab file must be specified:

 ```python
 token_provider = hzkerberos.TokenProvider(keytab="/etc/krb5.keytab")